ActionScripted/dotfiles/README.md

 - Web Browser:
   - Setup Nginx locally and host your start page and set your browser to use it for new windows and tabs.
     - `brew install nginx`
-    - Edit `/usr/local/etc/nginx/nginx.conf` and change default listen to 65432 (to avoid dev conflicts)
+    - Edit `/usr/local/etc/nginx/nginx.conf` and change default listen to `127.0.0.1:65432` (to avoid dev conflicts)
-    - Symlink start page via `ln -s ~/.local/srv/startpage.html /usr/local/var/www/startpage.html`
+    - Symlink start page via `ln -s ~/.local/srv/startpage-somecompany.html /usr/local/var/www/startpage.html`
     - Open <http://localhost:65432/startpage.html> and verify it loads (adjust above if not)
     - Update browser settings to use <http://localhost:65432/startpage.html> for windows/tabs.

-# Personalization
+## Personalization

 Once you've gotten things setup you can trash `.git` and create/init your own repo.
 This should be added to your VCS remote in a private repo and never be public.
 It's really easy to leak sensitive stuff through shell files, wiki docs, etc. You can always pull down changes from this repo into your private repo.

 Things you might want to customize:

-- Remove the "somecompany" bits, because you don't work there.
+- Remove the `somecompany` bits, because you don't work there.
 Instead add your own company shell, start page etc.

-# Updating
+## Updating

 Update core and dependencies:

-- `update_dotfiles` or `cd ~/.dotfiles && make update`
+- `cd ~/.dotfiles && make update`

 Add/edit files: